lunawrite/Weather-Api-Report/Study 1.md

 - **Wind Speed & Direction (wind.speed & wind. deg):** ➡️ 4.12 m/s from 210° (South-Southwest)

 ## III.
 Data Interpretation
+The weather data is retrieved for **Jakarta,** with coordinate **Langitude: 106.8451** and **Latitude:-62146.** This coordinates help pinpoint the exact location on the map, ensuring accurate weather information for the selected city.

 This information helps interpret the raw JSON response into meaningful weather insights.
 From the data we can see that the weather condition in Jakarta is scattered clouds.
 We can say that **the temperature is 33.11°C** but **it feels like 39.08°C** due to the humidity and other other reasons. **The humidity level is about 58%**, which means the air is moderately humid but still bearable.
 With this level of humidity, people might feel a bit sweaty when staying outdoors for too long.

 On the other hand, the wind is blowing at a speed of **4.12 m/s from 210° (South-Southwest)**, indicating a gentle breeze moving towards **the North-Northeast (NNE)** direction.
 So, the wind is not too strong, making the current weather quite stable.

-Also, based on the provided data, the visibility in Jakarta is around **8000 meters (8 km)**.
+Additionally, the visibility in Jakarta is around **8000 meters (8 km)**.
 This means that the air clarity is quite good, allowing people to see objects at a considerable distance without much obstruction.
 However, if pollution levels increase, visibility might decrease.

 Meanwhile, the atmospheric pressure is recorded at **1005 hPa**, which is within the normal range.
 This indicates stable weather conditions, meaning there are no significant signs of storms or extreme weather changes at the moment.